BabatundeOnabajo/WatchKit-App-for-IP2Location.IO/README.md

 # Description of each file in this repository
 (to be amended shortly)

+1. IP2LocationResponse1.playground - This file is a Playground file.
+With an IP address in hand and an API key, you can quickly test out this code in Xcode.
+The output is a JSON string that is not parsed.
+(Note that this is only for the Basic plan offered by IP2Location.IO)
+2. IP2LocationResponse2.playground - This file is a Playground file.
+With an IP address in hand an an API key, you can quickly test out this code in Xcode.
+The output is a JSON string that is parsed.
+(Note that this is only for the Basic plan offered by IP2Location.IO)

 # Instructions
 Playground files are files that run in "Playgrounds", a feature of Xcode that enables you to quickly execute code without the need to run or compile a full-built app or project.
 Playgrounds are extremely helpful when wanting to see the effect of a particular line(s) of code.
 They are particularly relevant here as IP2Location.IO does not feature Swift in their examples.
 ### IP2LocationResponse1.playground